Acropora hemprichii: Distribution

 Acropora hemprichii is common but only found in a small area; the Gulf of Aden, the Red Sea, the Philippines, and the Indian Ocean.
 Despite being affected by bleaching, in the northern areas of the Red Sea, the species has avoided most bleaching, with only 6% of reefs being destroyed over recent decades.
 However, the species did not survive as well in the southern areas of the Red Sea.
 The species first existed between 0.78 and 0.13 myr ago.
 There is no known population for it, but numbers are believed to be decreasing, and the species is affected by disease, bleaching by sea temperature rises, fishing, and human infrastructure, and is prey to Acanthaster planci.
-It is listed as vulnerable on the IUCN Red List and appears on CITES Appendix II.
+It is listed as an endangered species on the IUCN Red List and appears on CITES Appendix II.

 Taxonomy

 It was first described by Christian Gottfried Ehrenberg in 1834 as Heteropora hemprichii, before being re-classified as Acropora hemprichi.